fireandlion/onedayonebook/faq.md

 # Frequently asked questions

-## Can I only order in July?
+## Can I only order in August?

-We are collecting book orders in July 2018 only so that we can pool orders together to make one, large print order.
+We are collecting book orders in August 2018 only so that we can pool orders together to make one, large print order.
 By creating one, large print order, everyone who orders books will benefit from lower prices.

 Usually, due to small orders, indigenous languages books are very expensive.
-Through this July ordering process, we are trying to make indigenous languages more affordable.
+Through this August ordering process, we are trying to make indigenous languages more affordable.

-If you want to order books but it is not possible for you to order in July, please contact [Doreen.Mojapelo@roomtoread.org](mailto:Doreen.Mojapelo@roomtoread.org).
+If you want to order books but it is not possible for you to order in August, please contact [Doreen.Mojapelo@roomtoread.org](mailto:Doreen.Mojapelo@roomtoread.org).

 ## When will I be invoiced?

-After you place your book order in July, Room to Read will send you an invoice for the books you ordered.
+After you place your book order in August, Room to Read will send you an invoice for the books you ordered.
 We expect invoices to go out in August and to be paid in September.

 ## When will I receive my books?